-The following teams are scheduled to take part in the 2017 Prudential RideLondon Classique on Saturday 29 July.
+The following teams took part in the 2017 Prudential RideLondon Classique on Saturday 29 July.

 UCI Women's Teams